 - Download and complete the supplementary application form

 - Complete the online application form, taking note of the below:

-- Select the course that you would like to study from the drop-down menu – ensure that you choose the correct course (Medicines use in cancer), entry point (March or September), and year.
-The programme is studied via distance learning
+- Select the course that you would like to study from the drop-down menu.
+Please ensure you select the ‘Postgraduate Taught’ option under ‘Level of Entry’ and ‘Continuing Professional Development’ under ‘Mode of Study’.
+Select ‘Browse Courses’ and search for the course (Medicines Use in Cancer), entry point (March or September) and year

 - Ensure that you have provided details of your professional qualification and any other university qualifications (note, A-Level and GCSE/equivalent qualifications do not need to be listed)

 Upload the following documents to your online application:

 - Certificate(s) for any qualifications listed in your application

 - A copy of your IELTS certificate (if English is not your first language and you have not recently completed a university level qualification in English)